-Sticky inflation is an undesirable economic situation where there is a combination of stubbornly high inflation, (and often stagnant growth.
-Sticky inflation is often associated with cost push factors, i.e. factors which cause a rise in inflation rate, but also lead to lower spending and economic growth.
+Sticky inflation is an undesirable economic situation where there is a combination of stubbornly high inflation, (and often stagnant growth).
+Sticky inflation is often associated with cost-push factors, i.e. factors which cause a rise in the inflation rate but also lead to lower spending and economic growth.

 In 2008, we experienced a rise in inflation, but economic growth fell leading to recession.
 In 2011, we had a similar rise in inflation, but a fall in the growth rate.

 Causes of Sticky Inflation